 The Weimar Conversations examined the topic "Transformation of the Public Sphere – Risks for Social Cohesion."
 The takeaway from the conversations: Positive change is possible.

 Democracy doesn’t work without compromise – and sometimes not without disputes.
-In November 2024, the coalition finally collapsed.
-The common ground had been exhausted and the disputes made substantive work largely impossible.
-Nevertheless, our experts gave the traffic light coalition a surprisingly good report card at the halfway point.
+In November 2024, Germany’s governing coalition finally collapsed.
+There was little common ground left between the coalition’s partners and their disagreements made it largely impossible for them to work together effectively.
+The result did not seem a foregone conclusion, since our experts had given the coalition surprisingly good marks when it reached the halfway point of its time in office.

-German Minister of Defense Boris Pistorius did not mince words at an event organized by the Bertelsmann Stiftung, where he called for “passion for democracy and freedom” in light of the attack on Ukraine.
+German Minister of Defense Boris Pistorius did not mince words at an event organized by the Bertelsmann Stiftung.
+In light of the attack on Ukraine, he called for "passion for democracy and freedom."

 In times of crisis, it becomes clear how valuable a functioning civil society is.
 Yet civil society also requires structures – including religious ones.
 The publication "An das Gute glauben" (Believing in the Good) analyses the role faith-based communities play in supporting refugees.